 CSKA gymnastics coach.
-Sports complex gymnastic CSKA
+Sports complex gymnastics CSKA

-In the winter season, indoor track and field competitions are held here, in particular, the Russian Winter Championship, the Cup of Hope and the Russian Winter international tournament.
+In the winter season, indoor athletics competitions are held here, in particular the Russian Winter Championship, the “Cup of Hope” and the international tournament “Russian Winter”.

 Schedule and prices: